silkyfray/react-redux-typescript-example/Readme.md

 # React-Redux-Typescript-Example

-This app show demonstrates a React.js frontend used in conjunction with a small Node.js backend using a Mongo database.
+This app demonstrates a React.js frontend used in conjunction with a small Node.js backend using a Mongo database.
 The app is a webdesign inspiration website.
 A user can submit designs for approval.
 A infinite scroll grid displays all the approved designs.

 This project intends to demonstrate React fundamentals in Typescript.
 See the [Features](##Features) section for more details.